Intumescent Paint: Complete Guide to Fire Protection Coatings

 Advanced Fire Protection That Expands to Save Lives and Property

-Intumescent paint delivers passive fire protection by remaining dormant under normal conditions, then expanding up to 100 times its original thickness when exposed to fire temperatures.
+Intumescent coatings deliver passive fire protection by remaining dormant under normal conditions, then expanding up to 100 times their original thickness when exposed to fire temperatures.
 This expansion creates a carbonaceous char layer that insulates substrate materials from heat, slowing temperature rise and delaying structural collapse during a fire event.

 For commercial buildings requiring fire-rated assemblies, intumescent coatings offer a solution that meets building code requirements while preserving aesthetic appearance.
-Unlike bulky cementitious fireproofing materials, these thin layers integrate seamlessly with architectural finishes—maintaining the clean lines of exposed structural steel or the natural grain of wood surfaces.
+Unlike bulky cementitious fireproofing materials, these thin layers integrate seamlessly with architectural finishes—maintaining the clean lines of exposed structural steel.

 The protection time provided by intumescent products gives emergency services critical minutes for response and enables safe evacuation of building occupants.